 In a statement in June 2019, NPWS’s Area Manager, Shaun Elwood said “unfortunately, some people chose to disobey the warning signs and climb over the old fence to take selfies for social media and we have been forced to take further action.”
 This ‘further action’ came in the form of a reported $281,000 improved safety fence.
 “The better barrier will be made of high-grade stainless steel with an inward tilt to make it harder for people to climb… New safety signs will also inform visitors of the imminent danger of the rock collapsing.”

 Due to the volume of trespassers over the years the NPWS proposed establishing a viewing platform nearby.
 The proposal became fully funded by the NSW Government’s 2016-17 state budget, as part of a $9 million ‘windfall’ to upgrade the Royal National Park Coastal Track, over a 4-year period.
 Mark Speakman, Minister for Heritage and Environment, said they wanted visitors to be able to enjoy all that the park had to offer, but in a safe capacity.

 Wedding Cake Rock has clearly made it onto the radar of various social media platforms and become a desired backdrop for many budding influencers.
 But may we take this moment to strongly advocate for remaining on the safe side of the fence and not risking your, or anyone else’s, life.
 After all, there are so many more weird and wonderful things to see out here in this big wide world.

-Interested in finding more places like this?
+Interested in finding more like this interesting rock formation?
 Why not try one of our Scavenger Hunts in Sydney - work as a team to overcome cryptic riddles and allow yourselves to be swept off the beaten track on a journey to discover all the quirky bars and unusual sites Sydney has to offer.

-Alternatively, please see further information on opening hours and any Wedding Cake Rock facilities below.
+Alternatively, please see further information on opening hours and the Wedding Cake Rock walk below.